Te Waimate Mission

 Far North

-The mission is important in understanding NZ's early history.
-Samuel Marsden of the Church Missionary Society (CMS) wanted to set up a model farming village for Māori.
-This reflected the CMS’s beliefs that European methods and education would accelerate Māori cultural integration and economic development.
-It was also hoped that it would be a profitable enterprise for the CMS.
+Te Waimate Mission plays a crucial role in understanding New Zealand's early history.
+Established by Samuel Marsden of the Church Missionary Society (CMS), the mission aimed to create a model farming village for Māori.
+The CMS believed that European methods and education would facilitate Māori cultural integration and economic development.
+Additionally, they hoped the mission would become a profitable venture.

 Explore Nearby Routes